fbpx

 As part of PBS’s Homegrown regional film initiative, Muna said he’s busy preparing for his film to be showcased at the DOC NYC Film Festival this month.
 We wish him the best and here is a link to the festival’s screening.

-Our HIFF44 Special Mention for Best Short is TALK TO ME, which was screened as part of the Breaking Cycles showcase.
+HIFF44’s Special Mention for Best Short is TALK TO ME, which was screened as part of the Breaking Cycles shorts program.

 An Amazon Prime Video Take One Award finalist from last year, Jimmy Ming Shum is the narrative’s producer, director and co-writer.
 The Hong Kong-born Shum uses his home base of Tokyo as the setting for a poignant story about an elderly survivor of the Hiroshima atomic bombing who feels isolated, hungry for human connection.
 A random cold call from a telemarketer reveals that the man is a survivor as well, this time from the Fukushima nuclear reactor disaster.
 A sense of healing and a new budding friendship is within each other’s grasp.